Jirawan1998/Jirawan_profile/README.md

 # PROFILE
-I'm passionate about data analysis and marketing, driven by a relentless desire for self-improvement.
+I am passionate about data analysis and marketing, driven by a relentless desire for self-improvement.
 I actively self-educate in these fields, devouring resources and participating in hands-on projects.
 This pursuit not only expands my horizons but also equips me to adapt to evolving market trends and consumer behaviors

 ## Education
 #### Thammasat University